aras-p/aras-p.hugo/content/cv.md

 fighting driver bugs, creating my own bugs and fixing them, leading the graphics team, not leading the graphics team etc. You get the idea.

-I've seen the company grow from 3 to 1500+ people, it's quite an amazing thing to watch!
+I've seen the company grow from 3 to 2000+ people, it's quite an amazing thing to watch!

 Some of what I've been doing there:

+* Currently: leading/mentoring a small "do random stuff" team (version control systems, etc.).
-* Currently: Internal developer tooling team.
+* 2018: Internal developer tooling team.
 Build systems, developer happiness.
 * 2017: Shader scalability & features for large productions and scriptable render pipelines, legacy code removal.
 Also stopped doing graphics, moved into internal developer tooling team: build systems, developer happiness.
 * 2016: Scriptable render pipelines, various graphics features, optimizations, bug fixing, legacy code removal, code reviews.